sanand0/prompts/afterslides.md

 purpose: Annotate transcripts with section summaries, creating FAQ-style slides from talks / AMAs.
 ---

-Annotate this talk transcript by generating Marp slides at logical breaks.
+Annotate this talk transcript by inserting slides (in Markdown) at logical breaks.

 # Instructions